john-reno/kStats/README.md

 You can install the build here: https://gallery.fitbit.com/details/82710bb5-7d3a-41fe-bd27-7a294564f508

-If you want to try it without an API key, you can use the Kiezelpay test API key ```0123456789abcdef0123456789abcdef``` - but please note that it will not display any product information (as the history API doesn't exist for the test API key).
+If you want to try it without a real API key, you can use the Kiezelpay test API key ```0123456789abcdef0123456789abcdef``` - but please note that it will not display any product information (as the history API doesn't exist for the test API key).

 ## Installation